What Is Dysphonia?

 Acupuncture acts on dysphonia through multiple mechanisms: reduction of tension in the extrinsic laryngeal musculature, modulation of autonomic nervous system tone, improvement of local circulation, and reduction of inflammation.
 These effects are particularly relevant in muscle tension dysphonia.

 Perilaryngeal points such as Renying (ST-9), Lianquan (CV-23), and Tiantu (CV-22), combined with distal points such as Hegu (LI-4) and Zhaohai (KI-6), are used in the protocols.
-Electroacupuncture may be applied to the cervical muscles for relaxation of hypertonic perilaryngeal musculature.
+Electroacupuncture may be applied to the cervical muscles to relax hypertonic perilaryngeal musculature.

 Studies demonstrate benefit of acupuncture as an adjunct to voice therapy in functional dysphonia.
 The combination appears to enhance voice therapy results, especially in patients with significant associated cervical muscle tension.

-"Muscle tension dysphonia responds well to the combination of acupuncture with voice therapy.
-Release of cervical and perilaryngeal tension by acupuncture facilitates vocal rehabilitation, allowing voice therapy exercises to be more effective."
+"Muscle tension dysphonia responds well to acupuncture combined with voice therapy.
+Releasing cervical and perilaryngeal tension through acupuncture facilitates vocal rehabilitation and makes voice therapy exercises more effective."

 Prognosis

-The prognosis of dysphonia depends on the cause.
+Prognosis of dysphonia depends on the cause.
 Functional dysphonias from muscle tension generally respond well to adequate voice therapy.
 A significant proportion of vocal nodules regress with conservative treatment.
-Polyps and cysts generally require surgery, with good vocal recovery postoperatively in most cases.
+Polyps and cysts generally require surgery, with good postoperative vocal recovery in most cases.

 A portion of unilateral vocal fold paralyses shows spontaneous recovery over months, with prognosis depending on the etiology.
 Spasmodic dysphonia is chronic, but can be controlled with periodic botulinum toxin injections.
 Voice professionals require specialized rehabilitation and prolonged follow-up.

 Recurrence is common in functional dysphonia if triggers persist.
-Continuing voice education and modifications of the work environment are fundamental for prevention of relapses, especially in teachers and voice professionals.
+Ongoing voice education and modifications to the work environment are fundamental to preventing relapses, especially in teachers and voice professionals.

 Myths and Facts